-Our journey from a husband and wife team selling home baked oatcakes in Rutherglen, Scotland, to one of our country's best known independent food companies would have been beyond even the wildest dreams of Mr and Mrs Paterson as they started out in 1895.
+Our journey from a husband and wife team selling home baked oatcakes in Rutherglen, Scotland, to one of our country's best known independent food companies would have been beyond even the wildest dreams of Isabella and John Paterson as they started out in 1895.

 Our world was a very different place then, and our company had a different look, but we have retained the pride in our products and sense of responsibility that has served well for over 120 years.
 By retaining the best of the past, combined with the best of today, we can play a part in helping secure a brighter future.